UCO-HPC/buddy-documentation/source/general/terminal.rst

 SSH Access
 ~~~~~~~~~~

-SSH access is also available for users who desire to use a preffered terminal emulator.
+SSH access is also available for users who desire to use a preferred terminal emulator.
 You can ssh into buddy by connecting to ``username@buddy.uco.edu``.
 There are few applications available to utilize SSH

 .. note::
   Please read the associated documentation for each of these softwares if you desire to use them.
 Users uncomfortable with this method of access are recommended to use the built in OnDemand terminal mentioned above for SSH and the OnDemand file browser for uploading and downloading files to Buddy.

 * **Windows**

   * `Powershell`_: Powershell is a built in Windows terminal emulator that uses the Powershell language.
-You can access it via your start menu and connect Buddy by using the command ``ssh username@buddy.uco.edu``
+You can access it via your start menu and connect Buddy by using the command ``ssh username@buddy.uco.edu``.
+You can exit the ssh prompt by typing ``exit``.
   * `Putty`_: Putty is a popular option for Windows and can be downloaded from the Putty website.
   * `MobaXTerm`_: MobaXTerm is another common software and can be downloaded form the Moba website.
   * `WinSCP`_: WinSCP is a software that is not for SSH, but rather file transfer over SCP.

 * **OSX**

   * `Terminal`_: OSX has it's own built in terminal emulator.
 It can be accessed from your utility folder and you can connect to Buddy with the command ``ssh username@buddy.uco.edu``.
+You can exit the ssh prompt by typing ``exit``.
   * `Finder`_: Your file browser in Mac OS can be used to directly connect Buddy for file transfer.
 You will want to connect to ``sftp://username@buddy.uco.edu``.

 .. warning::